Building Your Information Architecture

 Select property

 A Select property allows you to assign a single attribute or multiple attributes to your entity from a dropdown list of predefined terms.
-Before you can complete the configuration of a Selet property to a template, you must create your list of predefined terms.
+Before you can complete the configuration of a Select property to a template, you must create your list of predefined terms.
 In Uwazi, this list of terms is called a Thesaurus.

 How to create thesauri

-Step 2: Click on the Add Thesaurus button.
+Step 2: Click on the Add thesaurus button.

 Step 3: Name your Thesaurus.